Unnamalaikadai

-Unnamalaikadai is a panchayat town in Kanya Kumari district in the Indian state of Tamil Nadu.
+Unnamalaikadai is a panchayat town in Kanyakumari district in the Indian state of Tamil Nadu.

 This panchayat town is located at a distance of 1 km from Marthandam on the way to Kulasekaram.

 Demographics

 Unnamalaikadai is a Town Panchayat city in district of Kanniyakumari, Tamil Nadu.
 The Unnamalaikadai city is divided into 18 wards for which elections are held every 5 years.
 The Unnamalaikadai Town Panchayat has population of 23,656 of which 11,795 are males while 11,861 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 2347 which is 9.92% of total population of Unnamalaikadai (TP).
-In Unnamalaikadai Town Panchayat, Female Sex Ratio is of 1006 against state average of 996.
-Moreover, Child Sex Ratio in Unnamalaikadai is around 922 compared to Tamil Nadu state average of 943.
-Literacy rate of Unnamalaikadai city is 92.25% higher than state average of 80.09%.
-In Unnamalaikadai, Male literacy is around 94.96% while female literacy rate is 89.59%.
+The population of children aged 0-6 is 2347 which is 9.92% of total population of Unnamalaikadai (TP).
+In Unnamalaikadai Town Panchayat, the female sex ratio is 1006 against state average of 996.
+Moreover, the child sex ratio in Unnamalaikadai is around 922 compared to Tamil Nadu state average of 943.
+The literacy rate of Unnamalaikadai city is 92.25% higher than the state average of 80.09%.
+In Unnamalaikadai, male literacy is around 94.96% while the female literacy rate is 89.59%.

 Unnamalaikadai Town Panchayat has total administration over 5,969 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Town Panchayat limits and impose taxes on properties coming under its jurisdiction.